CampusData/campusdata.github.io/_posts/2013-08-17-guidebook.markdown

 At Carnegie Mellon, we originally started our campus data initiative as a weekend project to scrape and parse some HTML.
 It was when we realized students were getting in trouble for using campus data that we decided we wanted to pursue this from a policy perspective as well.
-Since we were doing things that made technophobic bureaucracies cry at night, what we found useful was finding some distinguished faculty to be on our side.
-These faculty members didn’t really understand or care to understand administration, but were nonetheless good people to defend us.
-We also gained the favor of the School of Computer Science undergraduate dean, who did try to protect us minimally before we were recognized. - **[Amy Quispe][amy], [ScottyLabs][scottylabs]**
+We found it useful to get some distinguished faculty to be on our side.
+These faculty members didn’t always understand or care to understand administration, but were nonetheless good people to defend us.
+We also gained the favor of the School of Computer Science undergraduate dean, who helped protuect us before we were officially recognized. - **[Amy Quispe][amy], [ScottyLabs][scottylabs]**

 #### Forgiveness, not permission